athenexcalibur/gp8/Draft.md

 There will be a messaging system (in order to arrange collection) and a comments system (in order to view interest in the item and ask questions).
 ##Domain Analysis
 There are currently no food sharing sites based in the UK.
 However there is one site based in [Germany](https://foodsharing.de/).
 As such most of the users are within Germany, since the site itself is in German.
-There are also a couple of mobile-only food sharing platforms:
+There are a couple of examples of food sharing sites/apps such as:

+* [foodsharing.de](https://foodsharing.de/): A German food sharing site that allows users (just like our site) to trade food that is going out of date with other users to reduce food waste.
+However it is only available in Germany
-* [Olio](https://olioex.com/): Mobile app with strong UK prescence.
+* [Olio](https://olioex.com/): Mobile app with strong UK presence.
 A key distinguishing feature is "Drop Boxes".
 These are local stores/cafes where users can drop off food they'd like to be shared
 * [SharingFood](https://itunes.apple.com/us/app/sharing-food/id992111062?mt=8): Mobile app based in Italy.
 Seems to be fairly new and so has a very small user base.

+Similar examples such as book sharing sites or even eBay have a similar system, whilst they aren't food they have very similar  properties.
+As the user can search for items that they want to purchase or exchange.
+They also have review based systems which we feel is incredibly important to allow users to get the best experience from a product.

 An interesting feature shared by all three apps is that their search functions and catalogs are strongly based on location.
 Our current design includes search filters for types of food, Allergy Information e.t.c., yet these three apps/sites seem to have none of those.
 Instead, they all place a lot of emphasis on the Interactive Map, making it the easiest to find feature.This may indicate that users may be more concerned about how far away the food is rather than what is actually on offer.

 Additionally, all three sites seem to have a private messaging functionality: a feature we thought was unnecessary.
-Therefore we may have to reassess the need for a privaate messaging feature.
+Therefore we may have to reassess the need for a private messaging feature.

 ##Proposed Deliverables
 * Basic functionalities implemented by the end of December (login, messages, comments, posts, etc)